datamaverickhq/bootcamp-checklist/README.md

 - Click the green *Get started* button

-- Fill in the Issue title with "[YOUR GITHUB USERNAME]'s Data Analyst in Python", replacing the text in the brackets with your GitHub username.
+- Fill in the Issue title with "[YOUR GITHUB USERNAME]", replacing the text in the brackets with your GitHub username.
 Then click the green *Submit new issue* button in the bottom-right corner to create a personal checklist containing your tasks for all 27 days of the curriculum.

 Whenever you complete a course/article/project, go to your issue and check it off.
 Note: your progress is public, which is by design for group accountability.